Skip to content

 Design invariants

 1. Canonical units everywhere inside the pipeline.
 No format-specific unit ever reaches the optimizer.
-Loaders convert on input; savers convert on output; engines convert at their own boundary.
+Loaders convert on input; savers convert on output; backends convert at their own boundary.

 4. Functional form consistency.
 A ForceField carries its functional_form from load to save.
-Engines and savers validate compatibility — you cannot accidentally evaluate an MM3 force field with a harmonic engine.
+Backends and savers validate compatibility — you cannot accidentally evaluate an MM3 force field with a harmonic backend.